nmanthne-cmd/Nikhil-Portfolio/project.md/nfl_home_advantage.md

 Without relying on these specific stats, though, I have to rely on more specific proxy metrics such as false start penalties and attendance capacities.
 While I do think I can assume that the same micro findings would hold with similar decibel data stuff, looking at more of the moment of the snap could reveal if there are clearer correlations between offensive execution errors.

-If I did have more time and data for this project I would work on studying the home field dynamics at a more smaller level.
-I would also work on incorporating tracking data such as player velocity and reaction times more specifically from NewGen and this would test
+If I did have more time and data for this project, I would work on studying the home-field dynamics at a smaller level.
+I would also work on incorporating tracking data such as player velocity and reaction times, more specifically from NewGen, and this would test whether visiting offensive linemen have slower snap reactions within the home/louder stadiums.
+I would also, more specifically, separate indoor domes from more extreme outdoor weather venues as a whole that would also evaluate climate-based home edges that don't account for crowd size, and I assume this would have taken me a month or so.

+Finally, this project has taught me that I should be very humble as a data analyst.
+This project has also shown me that I am very passionate about football analytics.
+I also understand that my understanding of these mechanics and the travel stress information is still growing since i am still new to this sport as a whole.
+The data within thousands of games, but if we don't understand the nuance, we can draw too simple conclusions that would not make sense to coaches, analysts, and fans.